Dion Nukunuku: Post-softball career

-While playing softball, Nukunuku worked for Tower Insurance in Auckland, New Zealand and had done so since he was 16 years old.
-However, in 2009 he was arrested and charged with fraud after it was discovered (after he was made redundant) that he had stolen and gambled away over NZD$450,000.
-He was sent to Mt Eden prison in 2009 and was released in 2011, having complete two of his three-year sentence.
+While playing softball, Nukunuku worked for Tower Insurance in Auckland, which he had done since he was 16 years old.
+However, in 2009 he was arrested and charged with fraud after it was discovered (after he was made redundant) that he had stolen and gambled away over $NZ450,000.
+He was sent to Mt Eden prison in 2009 and was released in 2011, having complete two years of his three-year sentence.